Pages: 17

 Blog 3: Financial Ethics

-Corporate governance is not only the conduct, behavior which is being seen outwardly but also the soul and core, an internalized value that a corporation and its management follows higher moral, mental harmony, spiritual seeking for honesty, goodness, unity leads to the consciousness.
-Moreover, corrupt and profligate are all result of consciousness.
-The scam of Boiler room schemes, phishing scam and smashing scam are also the result of corresponding consequences predominantly by self-regard, material needs and luxurious desires.
+Corporate governance is not only the conduct, and behavior that is being seen outwardly but also the soul and core, an internalized value that a corporation and its management follow higher moral, mental harmony, spiritual seeking for honesty, goodness, and unity leads to the consciousness.
+Moreover, corruption and profligation are all results of consciousness.
+The scam of Boiler room schemes, phishing scams, and smashing scams are also the result of corresponding consequences predominantly by self-regard, material needs, and luxurious desires.

-Some of the principles or guidelines which have been and which are identified by the company are avoidance of unlawful agreement, collection of information, content only from reliable sources, free and fair competition, avoidance of receiving monetary or offering other in documents, disciplinary action against guilty person.
-Few ethical issues that employees and companies are confronted includes - in accounting (misleading financial statement, window dressing), fake reimbursement, executive compensation, insider trading, frauds leading to manipulation, deceive of financial market, kickback, bribery, over billing of facilitation payment and other miscellaneous expenses (Prayogo & Afrizal, 2021).
+Some of the principles or guidelines that have been and are identified by the company are avoidance of unlawful agreement, collection of information, content only from reliable sources, free and fair competition, avoidance of receiving monetary or offering other in documents, and disciplinary action against the guilty person.
+A few ethical issues that employees and companies are confronted with include - accounting (misleading financial statements, window dressing), fake reimbursement, executive compensation, insider trading, frauds leading to manipulation, deception of the financial market, kickbacks, bribery, overbilling of facilitation payment and other miscellaneous expenses (Prayogo & Afrizal, 2021).

-An organization should disclose complete procedure and practice adopted by them to promote ethical behavior.
-Representation by the top management that ethical breaches are been investigated, reported and resolved.
-Inclusion of ethics related issue in employee performance, their evaluation and compensation to the management.
-An organization must be fair and not discriminate on the basis of age, caste, disability, national origin, religion.
-The value of tolerance, equality, respect for other and principle of equal justice should not be neglected.
-An organization should practice integrity, confidentiality and trustworthy in inter personal relationships (Sun, Dutta Zhu & Ren, 2021).
-Due to globalization, enhancement in role of media and technology there has been increase in demand for reporting, accountability and transparency to a greater extent.
-This led to ethical decision-making framework.
-Requirement of highly competitive global market is value based ethics and management that the management has to apply in its governance.
-It would enable manifest healthy relationship along with internal customer and merchandising relationship with external customer.
-To ensure right and healthy ethical climate, combination of both structure and spirit is required.
+An organization should disclose complete procedures and practices adopted by them to promote ethical behavior.
+Representation by the top management that ethical breaches are been investigated, reported, and resolved.
+Inclusion of ethics-related issues in employee performance, their evaluation, and compensation to the management.
+An organization must be fair and not discriminate based on age, caste, disability, national origin, or religion.
+The value of tolerance, equality, respect for others, and the principle of equal justice should not be neglected.
+An organization should practice integrity, confidentiality, and trustworthiness in interpersonal relationships (Sun, Dutta Zhu & Ren, 2021).
+Due to globalization, and enhancement in the role of media and technology, there has been an increase in demand for reporting, accountability, and transparency to a greater extent.
+This led to an ethical decision-making framework.
+The requirement of a highly competitive global market is value-based ethics and management that the management has to apply in its governance.
+It would enable manifest healthy relationships along with internal customer and merchandising relationships with external customers.
+To ensure the right and healthy ethical climate, a combination of both structure and spirit is required.

-Corporate ethics is required to lay the importance of social development, sustainability, stakeholder and customer satisfaction.
-It reconciles various section of society such as shareholder, worker, distributors, supplier, customer, competitors and governance hence leading to a better relation between business and society.
-Ethical performance is long term interest of any organization.
-It helps to gain competitive advantage and goodwill for itself (Prayogo & Afrizal, 2021).
-A company that coheres to ethical behavior values, take care of its employees is always rewarded by loyal, devoted and committed employees.
-Without ethics in finance, confidence to participate, trust in financial system would disappear.
-Thus, ethics in finance could not only embrace socially responsible in global developing world but also create the importance of treating retail clients fairly and provide moral principle in the capital market.
-A strong ethic-based culture helps in promoting ethical behavior, leads to foster trust, robust global market and ultimate benefit to the society.
+Corporate ethics is required to lay the importance of social development, sustainability, stakeholder, and customer satisfaction.
+It reconciles various sections of society such as shareholders, workers, distributors, suppliers, customers, competitors, and governance hence leading to a better relationship between business and society.
+Ethical performance is a long-term interest of any organization.
+It helps to gain a competitive advantage and goodwill for itself (Prayogo & Afrizal, 2021).
+A company that coheres to ethical behavior values, and takes care of its employees is always rewarded by loyal, devoted, and committed employees.
+Without ethics in finance, confidence to participate, and trust in the financial system would disappear.
+Thus, ethics in finance could not only embrace social responsibility in the global developing world but also create the importance of treating retail clients fairly and providing moral principles in the capital market.
+A strong ethic-based culture helps in promoting ethical behavior and leads to fostering trust, a robust global market, and ultimate benefit to society.

 References